 The following Corporation Tax guidance note Produced by Tolley in association with Anne Fairpo provides comprehensive and up to date tax information covering:

-For companies, the taxation of intangible fixed assets acquired or created after 1 April 2002 is governed by CTA 2009, ss 711–906 (Part 8).
+The corporate intangibles tax regime, found in CTA 2009, ss 711–906 (Part 8), generally governs the taxation of intangible fixed assets acquired or created by companies on or after 1 April 2002.
+The definition of an intangible fixed asset is discussed in detail in the What is an intangible fixed asset? guidance note.
 The corporate tax treatment essentially follows the treatment of intangibles in the accounts.
 There are however restrictions on the deductibility of debits in relation to goodwill and other customer-related intangible assets depending on the date of acquisition or creation, see the Goodwill and other customer-related intangible assets guidance note.

 Prior to Finance Act 2002, there was no harmonised regime dealing with the taxation of corporate intangibles ― this continues to be the case for most ‘old’ corporate intangibles.